 For appropriate chemotherapy regimens, dosage information, contraindications, precautions, warnings, and monitoring information, please refer to one of the standard reference compendia (e.g., the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) published by the National Comprehensive Cancer Network®, Drugdex Evaluations of Micromedex Solutions at Truven Health, or The American Hospital Formulary Service Drug Information).

-Lexicomp Online.
-(2018).
+6. Lexicomp Online.
+(2020, March).
 AHFS DI.
 Aldesleukin.
-Retrieved January 25, 2019 from Lexicomp Online with AHFS.
+Retrieved December 29, 2020 from Lexicomp Online with AHFS.

-MICROMEDEX Healthcare Series.
+7. MICROMEDEX Healthcare Series.
 Drugdex Evaluations.
-(2018, January).
+(2020, November).
 Aldesleukin.
-Retrieved January 25, 2019 from MICROMEDEX Healthcare Series.
+Retrieved December 29, 2020 from MICROMEDEX Healthcare Series.

 ORIGINAL EFFECTIVE DATE: 12/1/2016

-MOST RECENT REVIEW DATE: 5/31/2019
+MOST RECENT REVIEW DATE: 6/2/2021

 Policies included in the Medical Policy Manual are not intended to certify coverage availability.
 They are medical determinations about a particular technology, service, drug, etc. While a policy or technology may be medically necessary, it could be excluded in a member's benefit plan.
 Please check with the appropriate claims department to determine if the service in question is a covered service under a particular benefit plan.
 Use of the Medical Policy Manual is not intended to replace independent medical judgment for treatment of individuals.
 The content on this Web site is not intended to be a substitute for professional medical advice in any way.
 Always seek the advice of your physician or other qualified health care provider if you have questions regarding a medical condition or treatment.